Tollwood

 Free concerts range from sing-along cover bands to African drumming and instrumentalists.

-On my first visit I saw a Beatles tribute band outside the Andechser beer tent before catching a bizarre little Spaniard tickle a vertical grand piano suspended 6m (20ft) in the air.
+On my first visit I saw a Beatles tribute band outside the Andechser beer tent before catching a bizarre little Spaniard tickle a grand piano suspended vertically 6m (20ft) in the air.

 tollwood-music